bsc-pm/nanos6/README.md

 To enable collecting timing statistics, run the application with the `loader.variant` config set to `stats`.

 By default, the statistics are emitted standard error when the program ends.
-The output can be sent to a file through the `instrument.stats.file` config.
+The output can be sent to a file through the `instrument.stats.output_file` config.

 The contents of the output contain the average for each task type and the total task average of the following metrics: